One-Bowl Slow Cooker Pumpkin Bread

 Have you baked in the slow cooker?
 Do tell.

-Side Note: For the “gluten-freers” amongst you, I spied this GF pumpkin bread recipe in Martha Stewart’s Everyday Food this month.
+Side Note: For the “gluten-freers” amongst you, I spied this GF pumpkin bread recipe in Martha Stewart’s Everyday Food.

 This is an easy, "one bowl" bread done in the slow cooker, which results in a very moist and tender loaf.
 It can also be baked in a conventional oven at 350 degrees for about 1 hour.
 For a tasty variation on the recipe, use one half cup of chocolate chips in place of the crystalized ginger.
 Leftover pumpkin puree can be folded into pancake batter, whirled into a smoothie, or frozen for future use.